Skip to content

 The Christmas Bird Count (CBC) is a long-standing program of the National Audubon Society, with over 100 years of community science involvement.
 It is an early-winter bird census, where thousands of volunteers across the US, Canada and many countries in the Western Hemisphere, go out on one calendar day to count birds.

 Local events take place in Eugene, Florence, Cottage Grove, and Oakridge at the end of December, and are open to anyone interested in birds.
 If you are just starting to get interested and want to learn more, this is a fun and exciting opportunity to learn about birds and birding from experienced birders.
-For dates, see our December events calendar.
+For all the dates, see our December events calendar closer to Dec 2025.

 You may also contact Dick Lamster at 541-343-8664